alpha-bytes/zs50-content/lectures/week4.md

 Let's take a moment to review some core concepts we've learned so far about classes.

 1. Classes are blueprints for constructing objects.
-2. We can also refer to a given object as an `instance` of the class from which it was constructed.
+2. We refer to a given object as an instance of the class from which it was constructed.
 3. Classes are comprised of only two things:
     - Variables (characteristics of an object)
     - Methods (things the object can *do*)